Alliteration is a series of words or phrases that they start with the same linguistic unit (sound or visue). It is often found in poetry.

-Alliteration in speech language is the repetition of the same consonant sounds or letters in a sequence of words, usually at the beginning of a word.
-For example, to free a feline family from falling into freedom forever.
+In speech language, the following clause, for example, is a repetition of the same consonant sounds or letters in a sequence of words, usually at the beginning of a word: "to free a feline family from falling into freedom forever".

 Is there an equivalent to alliteration in sign language?
 Dr. Clayton Valli, a pioneer Deaf/ASL poet, studied sign language poetics including alliteration in his doctoral dissertation in the 1970s.

 Valli discovered a parallel of the concept of alliteration to sign language, using the handshape rhyme.
 He described, "Alliteration may be the repetition of the first sound of several words in a line, compared to the handshape rhyme, that is, the repetition of the handshape of several signs in a line."
 [Source]